MiniProfiler/rack-mini-profiler/README.md

 ## rack-mini-profiler needs your help

-We have decided to restructure our repository so there is a central UI repo and the various language implementation have their own.
+We have decided to restructure our repository so there is a central UI repo and the various language implementations have their own.

 **WE NEED HELP.**